-The Austrian National Report refers to its answer to guestion 14.
+The Austrian National Report refers to its answer to question 14.

 Article 46 introduced the so called 'reverse procedure'.
 Are there any statistics available in your jurisdiction on the absolute frequency and the relative rate of such proceedings, the latter in comparison to the number of attempts to enforce judgments rendered in other member States?
-If so, may you please relay the said statistics?

-Specific statistics on this matter have not been mentioned in the National Reports.
-Some National Reports mention there are no public judgements on the 'reverse procedure' (e.g. Austria).
-However, the National Report from Lithuania indicates there are general statistics on recognition and enforcement and only a few cases concerned the 'reverse procedure' of Article 46 Brussels Ia.
+If so, may you please relay the said statistics?67 and enforcement and only a few cases concerned the 'reverse procedure' of Article 46 Brussels Ia.
 The attempts to use the procedure have all been refused.
 'Some judges in the Lithuanian court of appeals ([which] is responsible for hearing cases on recognition and enforcement of foreign judgments) mentioned that they almost forgot that such [a] procedure is possible according to the [Brussels Ia] Regulation', thus the Lithuanian National Report.
 According to the National Report from Luxembourg there are statistics that 'reveal how many exequatur cases were handled by the President of the Main First Instance court and [that] such cases likely include Art 46 procedures'.
 The National Report from Luxembourg also indicates that it is not possible to find out which procedure was used at a given time due to the temporal scope of the Brussels Ia Regulation.
 The National Report from the Netherlands indicates that examples in which Article 46 Brussels Ia is applied are 'sparse' and elaborates on a case in which it was decided that appellate proceedings in France that were still pending, 'did not have a suspensory effect' on the French decision for which enforcement was sought in the Netherlands. '[T]he decision was considered enforceable [...] [and] [t]he enforcement of the (enforceable) decision [did] not constitute a manifest violation of public policy'.
 The National Report from France remarks that in even though statistics are absent 'enforcement proceedings [are] in general considered quick and fast [in France]'.